 FACILITATION DEVELOPMENT PROGRAMS

-- Learn how to create a psychologically-safe learning environment and establish a shared understanding of purpose
+- Create a psychologically-safe learning environment and establish a shared understanding of purpose

-- Appreciate individual and group dynamics and relevant triggers in difficult situations
+- Appreciate individual and group dynamics and relevant triggers on difficult situations

-- Develop a capacity to ‘hold space’ to support complicated discussions and decision making, including opening space, building containers, holding tension, and catalysing breakthroughs
+- Develop a capacity to hold space to support complicated discussions and decision-making, including opening space, building a container, holding tension, and catalysing breakthrough

 - Develop a capacity to work with complex adaptive systems and facilitate constructive conversations about change within